-The National Strategy for Transition to Non-CFC MDIs and Plan for Phase-out of CFCs in manufacturing of Pharmaceutical MDIs was approved by the Ex-Com of the MLF in its 56th Meeting held in November, 2008 with a total funding of US \$10.2 million to phase-out 704.03 ODP tonne of CFCs.
+The National Strategy for Transition to Non-CFC MDIs and Plan for Phase-out of CFCs in manufacturing of Pharmaceutical MDIs was approved by the Ex-Com of the MLF in its 56th meeting held in November, 2008 with a total funding of US \$10.2 million to phase-out 704.03 ODP tonne of CFCs.
 This project articulated India's national strategy for transition to non-CFC MDIs gradually without affecting the Asthma and COPD patients and the elimination of CFC consumption in manufacturing of MDIs in India.

-The National Strategy for phase-out of CFCs in MDIs has been implemented successfully by UNDP as lead implementing agency in association with Government of Italy (bilateral agency) and UNEP in close cooperation with the MDI manufacturers under the guidance of Ozone Cell, MoEF&CC.
+The National Strategy for phase-out of CFCs in MDIs had been implemented successfully by UNDP as lead implementing agency in association with Government of Italy (bilateral agency) and UNEP, in close cooperation with the MDI manufacturers under the guidance of Ozone Cell, MoEF&CC.

 National Awareness Workshops were organized for the stakeholders, especially the MDI manufacturers and physicians treating the asthma and COPD patients.
 A workshop on "Phase-out of CFCs in MDIs Transition Strategy Implementation and Adoption of CFC free Alternatives in India" was held on 5th October, 2009 at the All India Institute of Medical Sciences (AIIMS), New Delhi in collaboration with Ministry of Health and Family Welfare (MoHFW) and UNEP.
-Another National Consultative Workshops on Policy and Regulations was organized on 20th May, 2010 at Central Drugs Standard Control Organization, MoHFW, New Delhi.
+Another National Consultative Workshop on Policy and Regulations was organized on 20th May, 2010 at Central Drugs Standard Control Organization, MoHFW, New Delhi.
 A regional awareness workshop on phase-out of CFCs in manufacturing of MDIs was organised on 1st October, 2010 at Pune.
-These workshops were well attended by the stakeholders including medical representatives who are the main stakeholders to create awareness among the physicians across the country.
+These workshops werewell attended by the stakeholders including medical representatives.
+The medical representatives are the key stakeholders to create awareness among the physicians across the country.
 During the workshops, the MDI manufacturers shared that a number of CFC free MDIs have been developed and placed in the market.

 The pharmaceutical grade CFCs were needed during transition phase in 2010 and beyond by the MDI manufacturing industry.
 The same were obtained through the Essential Use Nomination (EUN) process of the Montreal Protocol for 2010.
 India submitted the EUN for 2010 for 350.6 MT of pharmaceutical grade CFCs and the 21st MOP held in November, 2009 approved 343.6 MT of CFCs for India for 2010.
-India had also submitted the EUN for the year 2011 for 192.3 MT but the same was withdrawn. in consultation with MDI manufacturers as the progress made by MDI manufacturers was commendable and the MDI manufacturers decided not to seek any CFCs for manufacturing of MDIs for 2011 and beyond.
+India had also submitted the EUN for the year 2011 for 192.3 MT, but the same was withdrawn in consultation with MDI manufacturers as the progress made by MDI manufacturers was commendable and the MDI manufacturers decided not to seek any CFCs for manufacturing of MDIs for 2011 and beyond.
 The MDI manufacturers have converted all the CFC based MDI formulations to CFC-free and placed in the market.
 Currently, all the formulations of MDIs available in the market are CFC-free since 2011.

-The 22nd MOP held in November, 2010 congratulated India for its outstanding achievement in this area.
+The 22nd MOP held in November, 2010 congratulated India for its outstanding achievement in early phase-out of the use of pharmaceutical grade CFCs in manufacturing of MDIs.